Two Steps to Overcoming Fear

 1. Forgive Yourself

 Write down, “I forgive myself for having xxxx fear.”
-Release the shame and quit punishing yourself about having the fear.
-Ask for help and find a mentor you can share your fears with.
+Take 10 minutes sitting quietly in stillness, breathing in peace and breathing out fear.
+Let go of the shame and quit punishing yourself for having the fear.
+Ask for help and find a recovery friend you can share your fears with.
 We all have fears, even people who don’t struggle with addiction.
-Practice the act of forgiving yourself every day.
+Practice self-compassion and the act of forgiving yourself every day.
 It’s all part of the journey of self-discovery and personal growth.

 I found that nothing in my life is wasted, not the good or the bad.